 Do You Wanna Dance?/Worship

 Bees actually dance, but they don’t dance just for the fun of it.
 The bee dance has a purpose.
 Our worship has a purpose too.
-M.J. helps us get over our self-consciousness when it come to worship as she explains why worship is an important part of our life.
+M.J. helps us get over our self-consciousness when it

 Did Someone Call for a Nurse?/ Discipleship